Kota

 • Illness Benefit

-• Maternity Benefits
+• Maternity Benefit

-1. Invalidity Pension
+2. Invalidity Pension

-The state issues an invalidity pension for those who couldn’t work for at least 12 months — typically someone who received illness benefits for a minimum of 12 months.
+The state issues an Invalidity Pension for those who couldn’t work for at least 12 months — typically someone who received illness benefits for a minimum of 12 months.

-2. Contributory Death Benefits
+3. Contributory Death Benefits

 A widow/widower can receive a pension if all contribution conditions have been met on either spouse’s PRSI records as of the date of death.